TortitasT/media/blog/remote-work.md

 I remember many people telling me that remote would have it's drawbacks.

-> "You'll miss your coworkers!"
+> You'll miss your coworkers!

-> "That much time inside your house will be bad for you"
+> That much time inside your house will be bad for you

 Let me tell you I've never been happier.